 |Groups of 10+||£225 per tandem|

 Also see our voucher packages!

 The minimum age for skydiving is 16 with parental consent.
-There is no upper age limit for tandem students although if you are 40 or over you will need to sign a Tandem Declaration of Medical Fitness (you can now self certify if fit and healty).
+There is no upper age limit for tandem students although everyone will need to read thoroughly the Tandem Certificate of Medical Fitness (you can now self certify if fit and healty).
 This can be found and downloaded from our Forms Page.

 Anyone who is of a reasonable standard of fitness, weighs no more than 16 stone or 102kg and who is at least 16 years old can take part in a tandem skydive.
 The Tandem Declaration of Medical Fitness can be downloaded from the Forms Page.
 Students can self-certify if fit and healthy or signed by a doctor if any pre-existing medical conditions require it.
 Everyone planning a tandem skydive must complete this form.

 We can also cater for people with a range of disabilities.
 This is done on a case by case basis after consultation with our Chief Instructor.

 Skydiving is an extremely well regulated sport.
 All the instructors are very experienced and hold British Skydiving (BS) qualifications.
 The equipment used is the best available and is maintained to very high standards.
 The aircraft used operate under Civil Aviation Authority regulations.
 Skydiving will only take place when the weather conditions are suitable.